AshaAbdulkadir/AshaAbdulkadir/README.md

 ### Hello World, I'm Asha 👋

-- 🔭 I’m currently working on ...Java
+- 🔭 I’m currently working on ...MySQL
 - 🌱 I’m currently learning ...Back End Software Development materials
 - 👯 I’m looking to collaborate on ...Open Source
-- 🤔 I’m looking for help with ...Java
+- 🤔 I’m looking for help with ...Java, MySQL
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...DM on Slack at Asha
 - 😄 Pronouns: ...She/Her